IS-87/kaggle_zillow_2017/README.md

 Random_Solution_v4.ipynb is a combination of Random_Solution_v3.ipynb with the specific feature "pull" of Random_Solution_v2.ipynb.
 Score 0.0652980.

 Random_Solution_v6.ipynb attempts to fix Random_Solution_v2.ipynb.
 The score of 0.6675998 didn't make sense.
 Where duplicate sales were made during the year, only first record was kept.
 Score is 0.0651220.

+Random_Solution_v6.ipynb attempts to fix Random_Solution_v2.ipynb.
+The score of 0.6675998 didn't make sense.
+Where duplicate sales were made during the year, only last record was kept.
+Score is 0.0651226.